josephnghq/FYP-2019/README.md

 This project was written using the Android SDK, using Java.
 Android Studio was used as the IDE.

+# Using the application

+To enter playing mode, you must first at least have ONE scale saved into the database, and ONE synth patch.

+To create a simple C major scale
+ - Go to Create -> Notes/Chords
+ - Type in 8 for 'number of chords', swipe right.
+ - On the ADD NEW buttons, press them once, and you will see a dropdown menu with the Note name.
+ - Select the notes that form the C major scale, whereby the first ADD NEW button should correspond to lowest note, and the bottom ADD NEW button corresponding to the highest note.
+ - Press Enter, and type in a name for the scale

+ To create a simple synth patch, simply go to NEW SOUND and press 'SAVE', and type in the patch name.
+This will use the default synth parameters as a synth patch.

 # Important class files